What is Akash Network (AKT)?

 TLDR

-Akash Network is a decentralized cloud computing marketplace that connects users with spare computing capacity, offering a more open and cost-effective alternative to traditional cloud providers like AWS.
+Akash Network (AKT) is a decentralized cloud computing marketplace that connects users with spare computing capacity, offering a cost-effective and open-source alternative to traditional cloud providers.

 Deep Dive